What are the Different Types of Business Phone

 - Easy to tell what line is being used (who's on the phone).

-- Can connect phones to existing phone outlets through existing regular phone
+- The ability to connect phones to actual phone outlets through existing regular phone

 wiring.
 Using existing telephone wiring to locations where no Ethernet cable